LoopKit/looptips/docs/data/nightscout.md

 ## <span translate="no">N&#8203;ightscout </span> Reports

 You can access the Reports tab from within your NS settings (the three horizontal lines in the upper right corner of your NS site).
-There are several types of reports which may be useful to you and/or your health care provider.
+There are several types of reports which may be useful to you and/or your healthcare provider.
 The report types are listed in tabs at the top of the Reports section, and you can also select the range of dates you'd like any report to cover.

 ![Reports](img/reports.png){width="700"}